UbiquityDotNET/Llvm.NET/src/Interop/LlvmBindingsGenerator/ReadMe.md

 Solving the problem of expressing P/Invokes is simply to just manage that directly.
 It seemed like a good idea to automate the tedium of generating those.
-Sadly, there are so many subtleties of "special cases" that involve reading the docs (or source code) before you can correctly implement it.
-In the end, there's no value in expressing all that subtlety in anything other than C#.
+Sadly, there are so many subtleties of "special cases" that involve reading the docs (or, often, source code) before you can correctly implement it.
+In the end, there's no value in expressing all that subtlety in anything other than the implementation language (C#).

 This also keeps the door open to use the native AST from within the source generator or an analyzer to perform additional checks and ensure the hand written code matches the actual native code...
 (Though this would involve more direct use of the Roslyn parser/analyzer and may be best to generate an input to a proper analyzer)